 If you do not have one of the devices you can still linearise by selecting Manual Entry providing you can measure density values.
 This will allow you enter values via the keyboard.

 Selecting the Manual Entry will exit from the Wizard and display the Lineariser window.
-See Linearisation Window below if you select this option.
+See "Lineariser window" on page 99 below if you select this option.

 Once you have selected your device you need to select "Print Chart".
-The device must be connected and powered on at this point.
 The appropriate chart will be submitted to the Pagesetup you selected in the first step.